-The Directors recognise

-the value of maintaining

-regular communications with

-shareholders.
-Formal reports are

-published at the half-year and yearend stages, and an opportunity

-is given to shareholders at the

-Annual General Meeting to question

-the Board and the investment

-manager on matters relating to the Company's operation and performance.
-The Manager holds an annual VCT investor seminar to which shareholders are invited and the Directors attend.
+The Directors recognise the value of maintaining regular communications with shareholders.
+Formal reports are published at the half-year and year-end stages, and an opportunity is given to shareholders at the annual general meeting to question the Board and the investment adviser on matters relating to the Company's operation and performance.
+The investment adviser usually holds an annual VCT investor seminar to which shareholders are invited and the Directors attend.